 UW Medicine content is to be treated like any other web or mobile app content under these standards.
 In addition to the Department of Justice’s new rule under Title II of the American with Disabilities Act UW Medicine also falls under the guidance of the Department of Health and Human Services (HHS).
 In April 2024, HHS also issued a final rule to strengthen the implementation of Section 504 of the Rehabilitation Act of 1973.
 According to this rule, all websites and mobile applications linked to health and human services, including those utilized by UW Medicine, must now adhere to the WCAG 2.1, AA technical standards.

-UW-IT is in the process of implementing enterprise-wide tools to support the assessment of University websites and mobile apps against the technical standards.
+UW-IT is implementing an enterprise-wide tool, DubBot Web Accessibility Checker, to support the assessment of University websites against the technical standards.
+The Ally in Canvas courses tool checks for accessibility issues in course content.
 UW-IT Accessibility Technology Services has a IT Accessibility Checklist that outlines the principles of WCAG to support web designers, developers, and content creators, in creating accessible content.

 The new rule will require both enterprise-wide and local unit efforts to ensure that web content and mobile apps comply with the technical standards.
 All owners, managers and creators of web and mobile app content will need to understand how to comply with the technical standard.
-More information, resources, deadlines and responsibilities will be made available starting fall quarter 2024 and beyond.
+Follow along as the ADA Digital Accessibility Initiative leads the work across UW to comply with Department of Justice regulations by April 2026 and beyond.

 Federal regulations and guidelines have played a crucial role in promoting digital accessibility and ensuring equal access to information for individuals with disabilities over the past decades.
 These include but are not limited to Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, Amendment Section 508 of the Rehabilitation Act in 1998, and Web Content Accessibility Guidelines (WCAG) 1.0 in 1999.
 Despite these legislative milestones, ongoing efforts are needed to address evolving technologies and challenges that remain in the digital world across various sectors.